 Our lawyers are not taking these cases in 2021.

 Levaquin, along with Cipro and the generic drug levofloxacin, are antibiotics primarily used to treat specific bacterial infections of the lung, sinus, skin and urinary tract.
-I have had it prescribed for bronchitis because Levaquin and Cipro are generally thought to be among the best antibiotics for that is available by tablet or injection.
+Our lawyers have had it prescribed for bronchitis because Levaquin and Cipro are generally thought to be among the best antibiotics for that is available by tablet or injection.
 No one is worried that these drugs don't work.
 They do.
-But they come with real risk that these drug makers refuse to highlight.How Does Levaquin Cause Tendon Damage?
+But they come with real risks that these drug makers refuse to highlight.

-Brand-name Levaquin is manufactured by Ortho-McNeil-Janssen Pharmaceuticals (part of Johnson & Johnson).
+Brand-name Levaquin is an antibiotic manufactured by Ortho-McNeil-Janssen Pharmaceuticals (part of Johnson & Johnson).
 Generic levofloxacin is manufactured by Vistakon Pharmaceuticals.
 Cipro is manufactured by Bayer/Schering.
 What do they both J&J and Bayer have in common?
-They both make a ton of money and they both are regular players in product liability cases.What Is The Status of Levaquin Litigation?
+They both make a ton of money, and they both are regular players in product liability cases.